 Spray from 10-15 inches away from the painting surface in short bursts

 Spraying in short bursts will prevent you from using too much paint at once.
-Using too much paint is one of the biggest mistakes stencil novices make.
-Lucky you, you read this article first!
+Using too much paint is one of the biggest mistakes stencil novices make!

 Use a stick to hold down parts of the stencil

 If using a mylar stencil, parts of the plastic will not lay flush with the surface no matter how flat it is.
-Use a paint stirring stick, pencil, or even a stick from your backyard to hold down those pieces as you paint.
-Take it slowly, section by section for the best results.
+Use a paint stirring stick, pencil or even a stick from your backyard to hold down those pieces as you paint.
+Take it slowly, section by section, for best results.

 Use an adhesive spray